-I used to run a virus protection system for a large multinational corporation, so every once and a while someone will ask me for advice on what the best free antivirus program is.
-Corporations have no problem spending the money for reliable virus protection because they need immediate support and someone to blame when something goes wrong.
+As someone who used to run a virus protection system for a large multinational corporation, every once and a while someone will ask me for advice on choosing the best virus protection for their PCs.
+Corporations have little resistance to spending the money for reliable virus protection because they need immediate and skilled support for mission-critical operations when something goes wrong.
 For the home user, the question tends to be more along the lines of “What virus protection program can you recommend, and can I get it for free?”

-For the personal user, virus protection has gone from a software purchase to a protection racket, with consumers paying between $40 and $80 per year to have adequate virus protection on their PC’s.
+For the personal user, virus protection has gone from a software purchase to a recurring annual payment, with consumers paying between $40 and $80 per year to have adequate virus protection on their PCs.
 Once those consumers stop subscribing, they no longer get updates and their virus protection becomes ineffective in a matter of days.
-Don’t get me wrong. $40 a year is a small amount to ask for all the research and testing goes into keeping PC’s protected against the latest threats, but for a lot of people, a recurring $40 payment is a lot of dough.
+Don’t get me wrong. $40 a year is a small amount to ask for all the research and testing goes into keeping PCs protected against the latest threats, but for some, a recurring payment can fall outside of their budgets.

 Wouldn’t it be nice to get something that works as well as a commercial product, and get it for free?
 Well, you can.
 There are several products on the market that offer virus protection for no cost, but they vary widely in the amount of protection they offer.
-If you’re not a security expert, how do you pick the product that gives you the best protection?
-You don’t need to be a computer wizard to find the answer, but you do need to know who to look to for accurate information.
+As a layperson, how do you pick the product that gives you the best protection?
+You don’t need to be a security expert to find the answer, but you do need to know who to look to for accurate information.

 Continue reading How To Choose The Best Free Virus Protection